About the study

 The task force was charged with reviewing the safety of and providing recommendations for the East Temin Lakeshore Path from Limnology Building to Elm Drive.
 Their suggested next steps were to engage a consultant to perform a feasibility study on the unpaved and unlit portion of the path to determine if paving and lighting is possible, while maintaining the integrity of Lake Mendota and the Lakeshore Nature Preserve habitat.

-To build on this work, the university is now conducting a feasibility study.
-This study is not a directive for action, but the results will be considered when determining what decisions are ultimately made about the Lakeshore Path.
+To build on this work, the university conducted a feasibility study, working with the State of Wisconsin, as well as consultants Damon Farber and Ring and Duchateau.
+This study is not a directive for action, but UW-Madison leadership will take the feasibility study results into consideration when considering what actions, if any, to take on the East Temin Lakeshore Path.

-An important facet of this study is ensuring the campus and broader community have the opportunity to weigh in on this effort.
-This includes earlier engagement this summer, the Joint Campus Area Committee meeting held October 24, and public information meetings (next meeting is Nov.
-6) and stakeholder listening sessions that will continue through the fall.
+An important facet of this study was ensuring the campus and broader community had the opportunity to weigh in on this effort.
+This included a survey open to the public, public engagement meetings, stakeholder listening sessions, as well as presentations with conversations at meetings of the Joint Campus Area Committee and the Design Review Board.

 How can I provide my opinion?